mathesar-foundation/mathesar-wiki/docs/product/specs/2022-01-views/03-the-query-builder.md

 In addition to selecting output columns, the user should be able to add to the query in the following ways.

 ### Filtering
 The user can add filters to filter down the results of the query to a subset of rows.
-They can use any of the query's ouput columns in filters.
+They can use any of the query's output columns in filters.
 The filters available for the column will depend its data type and will offer a similar experience to table or view filters.

 ### Sorting
-The user can sort the query results by one or more of the query's ouput columns.
+The user can sort the query results by one or more of the query's output columns.
 Query sorting should provide a similar experience to table or view sorting.

 ### Summarization
 The user should be able to summarize the query by one of the query's output columns.
 This involves the following steps: